 The survey reveals, among other things, that the Quebec City region has everything to please the French.
 After sunshine destinations, they travel mainly for heritage and history, culture and outdoor activities.

-The average stay of a French tourist in the National Capital is 11.5 nights.
+The average stay of a French tourist in the provincial capital is 11.5 nights.
 The average cost is about $3,000 for a group of 2.4 people.

 The survey also shows that Quebec would benefit from being better known by the French.
 Only 25% of respondents indicated that they were familiar with the province.